privacycg/CHIPS/README.md

 Cookie: __Host-SID=31d4d96e407aad42
 ```

-Note: If this is a first-time request to the third-party with this partition key, no cookies would be sent.
+Note: If this is a first-time request to the third-party with a different partition key, no cookies would be sent.
-In other words, the third-party would get a new identifier for each top-level partition.
+In other words, the third-party would get a new identifier for each top-level context.

 ### Example usage